cmsc426spring2019/cmsc426spring2019.github.io/math-tutorial.md

 To put this in perspective, we **only need 17 iterations to be 95% sure that we'll find a good solution even with 50% outliers.**

-Another voting scheme which works well for fitting curves with lesser number of parameters is the [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform).
+Another voting scheme which works well for fitting curves with a smaller number of parameters is the [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform).
 This is left as a self-reading article.